spookyd/spookyd.github.io/README.md

 And lastly - if you happen to write in language other than English be sure to change `og_locale` in `_config.yml` to reflect it.

-### Enjoy

-I hope you enjoy using Pixyll.
-If you encounter any issues, please feel free to let me know by creating an [issue](https://github.com/johnotander/pixyll/issues).
-I'd love to help.

-## Upgrading Pixyll

-Pixyll is always being improved by its users, so sometimes one may need to upgrade.

 #### Ensure there's an upstream remote

 If `git remote -v` doesn't have an upstream listed, you can do the following to add it: